amir734jj/ef-core-repository/README.md

 }
 ```

-- OR used auto mapper functionality to map properties.
+- OR use an auto mapper functionality to map properties.
 Be careful when using auto mapper.
 I recommend using manual mapper for more control.

 ```c#
 public class DummyModelProfile : EntityProfile<DummyModel>